stefanbringuier/graph-pes/docs/source/index.rst

 ################################

-:code:`graph-pes` is a framework for building, training and analysing potential energy surfaces (PESs) that act on graph representations of atomic structures.
+:code:`graph-pes` is a framework for building, training and analysing potential energy surface (PES) models that act on graph representations of atomic structures.

 Getting Started